A pricing structure you can trust

 The total cost will depend upon the type of funeral service you choose.
 Each funeral service is unique and is planned to meet the particular needs of the family, so it’s difficult to provide a ‘typical cost’ for a ‘typical funeral’.

-Certain inclusions and certifications are necessary for all funerals, some of which have fixed costs and others which are negotiable.
+Certain inclusions and certifications are necessary for all funerals, some of which have fixed costs and others which vary.

 Who is responsible for paying for a funeral?